lord-of-yoghurt/indecision-react/README.md

 and let the computer make the decision!
 The app is fully responsive, and it uses simple data persistence via JavaScript's `localStorage`.

+This app is part of Andrew Mead's "Complete React Web Developer 2.0" course on Udemy.

 ## Usage

 To install and run Indecision on your local server, clone the repo first: